 Do you consider yourself an introvert, and extrovert, or somewhere in between the two?

 I’m more of an extrovert.
 In friendship I tend to open up very easily.
 I love connecting people together too and make things happen i.e outdoor adventures, gatherings, etc. However, I also enjoy my solo time and can appreciate not seeing anyone for a little bit to recharge.

 What are your top three Bellingham area restaurants?

 So many!
 But I’d say my favorite fiction book is The Secret Life of Bees (The only book that made me cry!), and two personal growth books that changed my life are Conversations with God by Neal D. Walsch and The Four Agreements by Don Miguel Ruiz.

 What was the last book you read?
 Did you like it?

-Thank you so much Meg, for being a part of Post Art Northwest!
+Marion, thank you so much for being a part of Post Art Northwest!

 Emily McCann Photography is on hiatus!
 I won’t be sending out my monthly newsletter or taking clients until May of 2018.
 Post Art Northwest will continue during my hiatus, though the method of choosing a postcard recipient will be slightly different than in previous months.
 If you would like a chance to receive the postcard Marion and I made together, head over to the Post Art Northwest Instagram feed and 1. follow Post Art Northwest 2. like the photo of the February 2018 postcard.
 After completing both steps you will be entered into a drawing for this postcard.
 The recipient will be chosen at random on Tuesday February 13th at 8pm Pacific Time.